f5devcentral/f5-big-iq-lab/docs/class1/module3/lab4.rst

   :align: center

 13. Now, let's look on the BIG-IP  and verify the Application is correctly deployed in partition ``tenant2``.
-    Logon to ``SEA-vBIGIP01.termmarc.com`` BIG-IP from UDF.
+    Logon to ``SEA-vBIGIP01.termmarc.com`` BIG-IP from lab environment.
 Select the partition ``tenant2`` and look at the objects created on the BIG-IP.

  .. image:: ../pictures/module3/lab-4-5.png
   :align: center